You’re about to discover how to create an online course.

 Take care of these items before you write a single word of your course:

 - Organize your course content, notes from your pilot course, research, and case studies from pilot students.

 - Plan the homework assignments.
 Ask yourself, “What is the most important task I want the student to accomplish at the end of this lesson, section, or module?”

 - Confirm presentation elements for your slides and/or videos.
 Make sure you have the equipment, software, and LMS you plan to use.
 Test everything to make sure you know how to use them.

 - Book the people and places you’ll need.
 If you’re hiring a VA or videographer, for example, make sure they’re available when you need them, based on your production schedule.
 If you need a specific video location, book it now.

 - Confirm your course name and logo.
-Lock down the name of your course and get a logo done.
+Lock down the name of your course and get a logo created.

 4. Write your course content.

 It’s time to take your course outline and flesh it out into a script.
 No question about it, this is one of the hardest parts of creating an online course!

 - Follow a logical order.
 Review the 3 S’s of instructional design to determine the best order in which to present lessons.
 In general, it’s better to go from simpler to more complex.

 - Choose the appropriate writing style.
 Depending on what you’re trying to accomplish with each lesson, you’ll either be explaining, storytelling, teaching, illustrating, or testing.